DanielW1987/spring-boot-blueprint/README.md

 ## Description

 This repository contains a simple spring boot project with jwt authentication flow enabled.
-To demonstrate registration and login behaviour it also contains a simple vue frontend app and a postman collection.
+To demonstrate registration and login behaviour it also contains a postman collection.

 ## Backend